 The ArtPrize district spans three square miles of downtown Grand Rapids, MI, and any space within its boundary can be an ArtPrize Venue.
 The ArtPrize boundary extends north to Leonard Street and south to Wealthy Street, with its western border marked by Alpine Avenue NW/Straight Avenue SW and its eastern border by College Ave.

 Take a look at the map below to see if your space is eligible.

-You can learn more about the ArtPrize district and its diverse neighborhoods—Center City, Heartside, Hillside, Monroe North/Belknap, Westside, and The Gardens*—in the Plan Your Visit section page.
+You can learn more about the ArtPrize district and its diverse neighborhoods—Center City, Heartside, Hillside, Monroe North/Belknap, Westside, and The Gardens*—on the Plan Your Visit page.

 Juried Award for Outstanding Venue